Canoeing at the 2020 Summer Olympics – Men's K-4 500 metres: Background

 This was the debut appearance of the event, replacing the 1000 metres men's K-4 race that was held from 1964 to 2016.

 The reigning World Champions were Tom Liebscher, Ronald Rauhe, Max Rendschmidt, and Max Lemke of Germany, who were named to the German team.
 The 2016 Olympic champions in the 1000 metres were Rendschmidt, Liebscher, Max Hoff, and Marcus Gross; Hoff has also been named to the German team.

 Qualification

 A National Olympic Committee (NOC) could qualify one place in the event.
 A total of 10 qualification places were available, all awarded through the 2019 ICF Canoe Sprint World Championships.
-There were required to be boats from 4 different continents qualified.
+There were required to be boats from 4 continents qualified.
 Thus, the top 7 at the World Championships were guaranteed to qualify, with the 8th, 9th, and 10th spots potentially being reserved for continental qualifiers.

 Qualifying places were awarded to the NOC, not to the individual canoeist who earned the place.

 The World Championships places were allocated as follows: